-- a.
-The Precise Plan Amendments are consistent with the General Plan because the proposed amendments do not change the mix of uses allowed in the Precise Plan and supports General Plan Policy LUD7.1: Downtown as the changes continue to promote outdoor activities that make downtown a daytime and nighttime center for social, entertainment, cultural, business, and government activity; - b.
-The property covered by the proposed Precise Plan Amendments are within the Planned Community (P) District, and the amendments do not alter the location of where permitted activities can occur on private property while adding consistency for outdoor dining throughout the downtown area with the new Downtown Mountain View Outdoor Patio Standards/Guidelines; - c.
-The Precise Plan Amendments would not be detrimental to the public interest, health, safety, convenience, or welfare of the community because the outdoor activities are already permitted and the additional design guidelines will improve the appearance of outdoor patio areas and improve multi-modal access throughout downtown by retaining dedicated space for pedestrians and bicyclists; - d.
-The Precise Plan Amendments promote the development of desirable character, harmonious with existing and proposed development in the surrounding area, because the modifications promote an active and vibrant downtown area through implementation of the outdoor activities and modified design guidelines; - e.
-The Precise Plan area has special conditions of size, shape, land ownership, existing development, or development opportunities that can only be addressed by approval of the f.
+c.
+The Precise Plan Amendments would not be detrimental to the public interest, health, safety, convenience, or welfare of the community because the outdoor activities are already permitted and the additional design guidelines will improve the appearance of outdoor patio areas and improve multi-modal access throughout downtown by retaining dedicated space for pedestrians and bicyclists;

+d.
+The Precise Plan Amendments promote the development of desirable character, harmonious with existing and proposed development in the surrounding area, because the modifications promote an active and vibrant downtown area through implementation of the outdoor activities and modified design guidelines;

+e.
+The Precise Plan area has special conditions of size, shape, land ownership, existing development, or development opportunities that can only be addressed by approval of the Precise Plan Amendments because the sites impacted are in specific locations within the Precise Plan, and the Precise Plan Amendments to allow outdoor activities are to promote an active and vibrant downtown, consistent with the Precise Plan's goals; and f.
 The approval of the proposed Precise Plan Amendments are in compliance with the provisions of the California Environmental Quality Act (CEQA) because they are exempt from environmental review pursuant to CEQA Guidelines Section 15061(b)(3).
 The activity is covered by the general rule ("common sense" exemption) that exempts activities that can be seen with certainty to have no possibility for causing a significant effect on the environment.
 No physical development is proposed as part of this project, and only consistency with the design guidelines and modifications for procedures for implementing outdoor activities are being proposed, which would not alter existing uses; and be it